tandelmanish6951/TripleTen-Projects/Sprint 0- Report Based Project/readme.md

 ---

-## 🧠 Project Objective
+##  Project Objective

-As a **beginner Business Intelligence Analyst**, the goal of this project is to connect the provided **insights, data visuals, and findings** to the above business challenges.
-The final deliverable is a **concise, stakeholder-ready report** summarizing key insights, interpretations, and business recommendations.
+As a beginner Business Intelligence Analyst, the goal of this project is to connect the provided insights, data visuals, and findings to the above business challenges.
+The final deliverable is a concise, stakeholder-ready report summarizing key insights, interpretations, and business recommendations.

 ---

-## 🗂️ Files Included
+## Files Included

 | File | Description |
 |------|--------------|